cappuu02/Cybersecurity-Sapienza/2Semester/IOT/11) Mesh Networking.md

 ![[9k.png|400]]

 ### Zigbee’s Distributed Addressing Scheme
-This is a Distributed addressing scheme with hierarchical paradigm which assigns each node a unique 16-bit address and makes the following assumptions:
+This is a ==Distributed addressing scheme with hierarchical paradigm== which assigns each node a unique 16-bit address and makes the following assumptions:
   - Tree has maximum depth $L$
   - Max children per parent: $C$
   - Max forwarding (router) nodes per parent: $R$ where $R \leq C$